7 Kinds of Laboratory Temperature And Humidity Control Requirements

 Laboratory Temperature And Humidity Control

-Common laboratory temperature and humidity control requirements, are you clear ?
+Common laboratory temperature and humidity control requirements, are you clear?
 Follow us and read on!

 Laboratory Temperature and Humidity Control Knowledge

 In the laboratory monitoring project, different laboratories have requirements for temperature and humidity, and most experiments are conducted in a clear temperature and humidity environment.
 Laboratory environmental conditions directly affect the results of various experiments or tests, and each experiment requires precise and reliable monitoring instruments to provide accurate data on environmental parameters.
-In addition, laboratory temperature and humidity, and other factors may not only cause instability in the performance of equipment, and even directly affect the service life of instruments and equipment,
+In addition, laboratory temperature and humidity, and other factors may not only cause instability in the performance of equipment, and even directly affect the service life of instruments and equipment.

 Therefore, the laboratory temperature is also an important part of laboratory management.
 Laboratories need the right temperature and humidity.
 Indoor microclimate, including temperature, humidity, airflow speed, etc. have an impact on the personnel and equipment working in the laboratory.
 The suitable temperature is 18~28℃ in summer, 16~20℃ in winter, and the suitable humidity is between 30%~80%.
 In addition to special laboratories, temperature and humidity have little effect on most physical and chemical experiments, but balance rooms and precision instrument rooms should be controlled according to the need for temperature and humidity.